blynkkk/blynkkk.github.io/BlynkServer.md

-+ If you are connecting over WiFi, make edits in the sketch.
++ If you are connecting over WiFi, make edits in the WiFi example sketch.
 Change

    ```
 	Blynk.begin(auth, SSID, pass));